status-im/swarms/ideas/122-sob-metrics.md

 ## Exit Criteria

-This swarm will be deemed successful and be closed upon the delivery of the above 4 milestones.
-If any of the above milestones cannot be completed within a 2-week window, an MVP version will be identified with the original requirements dated for a future iteration
+This swarm will be deemed successful and be closed upon the delivery of the above 6 milestones.
+If any of the above milestones cannot be completed within a 2-week window, they will be dropped from this swarm and parked for possible future development.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).